About Us

 Our Vision

-Healthy, happy, and sustainable cities for people to grow up and grow old in; where all people have the right to safe and active mobility, welcoming and accessible public spaces, and inclusive city-building processes.
+Our vision is to create healthy, happy, and sustainable cities for people to grow up and grow old in, where all people have the right to safe and active mobility, welcoming and accessible public spaces, and inclusive city-building processes.

-8 80 Cities: 20 years of Creating Cities for All
+Our Story: 20 Years of Creating Cities for All.

 Imagine your own street, neighbourhood, or favourite park.
-What would it look and feel like if everything there was designed to be great for an eight-year-old and an eighty-year-old?
+What would it look and feel like if everything there was designed to be great for an 8-year-old and an 80-year-old?

-This isn’t just a question for planners or politicians—it’s an invitation for you to picture a city where everyone, including you and your loved ones, can thrive.
+This isn’t just a question for planners or politicians—it’s an invitation for everyone to picture a city where all can thrive.

 Twenty years ago, this simple but powerful question became the foundation of 8 80 Cities.